Gophers men's basketball still scouring transfer portal for guards

 Nate Calmese, Lamar: The 6-2 Arizona native was the second-highest scoring freshman in the nation this season with 17.6 points per game on 48% shooting from the field and 36.7% shooting from three-point range.
 Programs such as Alabama, Arkansas and Arizona reportedly were interested at one point, but he's been in the portal since mid-March.

-DeJuan Clayton, California: The 26-year-old entered the portal late last month to pursue his eighth season of college hoops.
-Yes.
-That's correct.
+DeJuan Clayton, California: The 25-year-old entered the portal late last month to pursue his eighth season of college hoops.
+Yes, that's correct.
 The grad transfer played at Coppin State from 2016-21.
-But he was injured for one season at Coppin State and played only 11 games the last two seasons at Hartford and Cal due to injuries.
+But he was injured for one season at Coppin State and played only 11 games the past two seasons at Hartford and Cal because of injuries.
 COVID eligibility and medical redshirts give him hope for another year.
 He has 116 career starts and more than 1,600 points.

 Jarius Hicklen, North Florida: A 6-3, 175-pound graduate transfer averaged 12.5 points, 3.5 rebounds and 3.2 assists for the Ospreys last season.
-He put up a season-high 25 points in his last game in a America Sun tournament opening round loss to Bellarmine.
-Hicklen played a pretty tough non-conference schedule for a mid-major guard.
-He faced Houston, Kentucky, Gonzaga, Pittsburgh, and Washington last season.
-Scored double figures in four of those five games.
+He put up a season-high 25 points in his last game in an America Sun tournament opening-round loss to Bellarmine.
+Hicklen played a pretty tough nonconference schedule for a midmajor guard.
+He faced Houston, Kentucky, Gonzaga, Pittsburgh and Washington last season, scoring in double figures in four of those five games.

 Deivon Smith, Georgia Tech: Smith averaged 8.0 points, 5.6 rebounds and 3.7 assists for the Yellow Jackets.
-The 13 starts last season were a career-best for him in three seasons.
-The 6-1 Georgia native started his career at Mississippi State playing 33 games in 2020-21, including scoring a still career-high 17 points vs. Memphis in the NIT championship game.
-He had 10 double figure scoring games in 2022-23, including three double-doubles with points and rebounds.
+The 13 starts last season were a career best for him in three seasons.
+The 6-1 Georgia native started his career at Mississippi State playing 33 games in 2020-21, including scoring a career-high 17 points vs. Memphis in the NIT championship game.
+He had 10 double-figure scoring games in 2022-23, including three double-doubles with points and rebounds.